The Difference Between a Misdemeanor and a Felony DUI in Oregon

 There are several factors that can increase the severity of a DUI charge in Oregon.
 These include:

-- High BAC: A BAC of 0.15% or higher is considered "per se" drunk driving and can result in a more severe charge.
+- High BAC: A BAC of 0.15% or higher is considered "per se" drunk driving and can result in a more severe penalty.

-- Refusal to take a chemical test: Refusing to take a chemical test, such as a breathalyzer, can result in an automatic suspension of your driver license and a more severe sentence.
+- Refusal to take a chemical test: Refusing to take a chemical test, such as a breathalyzer, can result in a more lengthy administrative suspension and potentially other charges filed in court.

-- Accidents: If a DUI results in an accident that causes injury or death, the charge can be elevated to a felony.
+- Accidents: If a DUI results in an accident that causes injury or death, a prosecutor will most likely file additional charges.

-- Prior convictions: If you have multiple prior DUI convictions, you may be charged with a felony.
+- Prior convictions: If you have multiple prior DUI convictions, you may be charged with a felony depending on certain factors.

 It's important to note that these are general guidelines and that the specific charges and penalties you may face will depend on the circumstances of your case.
 If you are facing a DUI charge in Oregon, it's important to consult with a qualified DUI lawyer to understand your options and defend your rights.